How to Report Medical Grade Brace Robocalls & Get Compensation

 DoNotPay’s virtual credit card makes a world of difference because it not only allows us to track down scammers when they try to charge your virtual account, but it helps us protect your identity and personal information as well.

-While you can use DoNotPay to report a robocall that is coming from America, we are not yet able to help you sue foreign robocallers because we need their location information to file a claim.
+While you can use DoNotPay to report a robocall that is coming from America, we are not yet able to help you send demand letters to foreign robocallers because we need their location information to file a claim.

 Why Are Robocalls Not Illegal?